uwacyber/cits3006/cits3006-assessments/project.md

 You are free to form your own team, but your team must meet the following requirements:

 * The team's average grade from LQ1 and LQ2 must not exceed 73 (i.e., add all LQ marks, divide it by 2 (i.e., there are 2 LQs), then divide by the number of members).
+If you don't want to reveal your marks, you can form the team first and contact me to check whether your team meets this eligibility or not.
 * Ensure that at least one member has VirtualBox available on an AMD platform, as the provided boxes will be in `.ova` format (i.e., Apple Silicon support is not required.
 Apple Silicon users could emulate the provided box if you wish to).

 The number of members should be 5 (4 or 6 may be considered - requires approval).